griffio/ktor-server-01/ReadMe.md

 [Dockerfile](https://github.com/griffio/ktor-server-01/blob/master/Dockerfile)

-* Stage 1 - Run the gradle build to create fatJar with all dependencies
+* Stage 1 - Run the gradle build to create a fatJar (or use installDist) with all dependencies
 * Stage 2 - Containerize the executable jar

 This is because Render service checkouts the repo and executes a Docker build - yet to support deploy from Container registry